georgia-tech-db/evadb/README.md

 EVA DB is an AI-SQL database system for developing applications powered by AI models.
 We aim to simplify the development and deployment of AI-powered applications that operate on structured (tables, feature stores) and unstructured data (videos, text, podcasts, PDFs, etc.).

-EVA DB accelerates AI pipelines by 10-100x using a collection of optimizations inspired by time-tested SQL database systems, including data-parallel query execution, function caching, sampling, and cost-based predicate reordering.
+EVA DB accelerates AI pipelines by 10-100x using a collection of performance optimizations inspired by time-tested SQL database systems, including data-parallel query execution, function caching, sampling, and cost-based predicate reordering.
 EVA supports an AI-oriented SQL-like query language tailored for analyzing both structured and unstructured data.
-It already contains integrations with widely-used AI pipelines based on Hugging Face, PyTorch, and Open AI.
+It has first-class support for PyTorch, Hugging Face, YOLO, and Open AI models.

 The high-level SQL API allows even beginners to use EVA in a few lines of code.
 Advanced users can define custom user-defined functions that wrap around any AI model or Python library.
 EVA DB is fully implemented in Python and licensed under the Apache license.

 ## Quick Links